Mississippi Crockpot Chicken

 I chop up the onion the night before and just toss everything into the slow cooker first thing in the morning.
 The house smells fantastic for dinner and I just shred the chicken and serve it!

-And if you love this easy chicken recipe, you will love my shredded chicken tacos, chicken spaghetti with Rotel, garlic parmesan chicken and pasta, chicken cordon bleu, air fryer chicken tenders, and white chicken chili recipes!
+And if you love this easy chicken recipe, you will love my shredded chicken tacos, chicken spaghetti with Rotel, garlic parmesan chicken and pasta, chicken cordon bleu, air fryer chicken tenders, and slow cooker chicken thighs!

 ingredients laid out for mississippi chicken